The Contents of an MPO Connector

 While polarity does not affect the ability of the system to actually function, it plays an important role in communication between fibers and cables.
 There is no performance advantage to any kind of polarity.
 So, you may be wondering why it matters at all.
 The issue is that certain situations require a specific kind of polarity.
 There are three methods used to connect these cables, called methods A, B, and C. And, to match, there are three kinds of MPO trunk cables used for each method.
 When used correctly, polarity in an MPO system can achieve faster transmission speeds in a fiber optic industry constantly searching for ways to increase productivity.

-Learn more about fiber optics and MPO systems by following DMSI on our blog and social media!
+Learn more about fiber optics and MPO systems.
+DMSI can help!

 DMSI is ready to work with you to customize your fiber optic network!